vulnersCom/zabbix-threat-control/README.md

 #### :bangbang: Updated Zabbix Threat Control to version 1.3.4 :bangbang:
 💥 Update breaks the plugin's normal operation!</br>
 To make it work, please read the [Update instructions](https://github.com/vulnersCom/zabbix-threat-control/issues/16).</br>
-And there's live-chat in Telegram, for technical support: [@ztcsupport](https://t.me/ztcsupport)
+And there's live-chat in Telegram, for technical support use our Telegram live-chat: [@ztcsupport](https://t.me/ztcsupport)

 ----